PureStorage-OpenConnect/pure-fa-openmetrics-exporter/extra/grafana/README.md

 <img src="./images/prometheus_purefa_simple_query.png" width="40%" height="40%">
 <br>

+3. Make sure that in the query results from step 1 include the required labels `instance`, `location`, `site`, `env` for all targets.

+   If the labels are not being added, in [prometheus.yml](../prometheus/prometheus.yml), check that the required labels are being applied in accordance with the [sample configuration](../prometheus/prometheus.yml).
+    ```yaml
+          labels:
+            # Instance should be the device name and is used to correlate metrics between different endpoints in Prometheus and Grafana.
+Ensure this is the same for each endpoint for the same device.
+            instance: arrayname01
+            # location, site and env are specific to your environment.
+Feel free to add more labels but maintain these three to minimize changes to Grafana which is expecting to use location, site and env as filter variables.
+            location: uk
+            site: London
+            env: production
+    ```

-3. If the query does not return results, check the status of the targets for status errors.
+4. If the query does not return results, check the status of the targets for status errors.
 <br>
 <img src="./images/prometheus_purefa_target_status.png" width="40%" height="40%">
 <br>

-4. Run prometheus.yml through the yaml checker.
+5. Run prometheus.yml through the yaml checker.
 Check the configuration is correct and restart Prometheus.
     ```console
     > promtool check config /etc/prometheus/prometheus.yml
     Checking prometheus.yml
     SUCCESS: prometheus.yml is valid prometheus config file syntax
     ```

-5. Check messages log for Prometheus errors.
+6. Check messages log for Prometheus errors.

 ### Check Grafana
-6. Perform a simple test for Grafana by navigating to 'Explore' and entering a simple query.
+7. Perform a simple test for Grafana by navigating to 'Explore' and entering a simple query.
 <br>
 <img src="./images/grafana_purefa_simple_query.png" width="40%" height="40%">
 <br>

 ### Check Docker container is running
-7. Ensure that the docker image is running, if for any reason the container is unexpectedly halting while running you may add `--restart unless-stopped` to the `docker run` command to ensure the container is restarted automatically on failure.
+8. Ensure that the docker image is running, if for any reason the container is unexpectedly halting while running you may add `--restart unless-stopped` to the `docker run` command to ensure the container is restarted automatically on failure.

 # Troubleshooting Specific Errors